Augusta commissioner renews call for forensic audit of city departments

-Commissioner Catherine Smith McKnight making a motion to conduct a forensic audit of government departments starting with the mayor’s office under Hardie Davis.
+Commissioner Catherine Smith McKnight is making a motion to conduct a forensic audit of government departments, starting with the mayor’s office under Former Mayor Hardie Davis.

-McKnight saying, she would like to randomly select other departments to see where tax dollars are going.
+McKnight says that she would like to randomly select other departments to see where tax dollars are going.

-“I think it’s fair to say the taxpayers of Augusta Georgia would like to see it done and as a commissioner I would like to grant their wish I believe in my heart yes, we do need to do an in-depth audit on departments,” said Commissioner McKnight.
+“I think it’s fair to say the taxpayers of Augusta, Georgia would like to see it done, and as a commissioner, I would like to grant their wish.
+I believe in my heart, yes, we do need to do an in-depth audit on departments,” says Commissioner McKnight.

 A Commission committee failed to recommend the audit, but it will go to the full commission next week.